 16. Michael Collins (1996)

-Michael Collins is a biographical period drama starring Liam Neeson as the title character, and a leading figure in the struggle for Irish Independence in early 20th century Ireland.
-Alan Rickman and Julia Roberts star as Éamon de Valera and Kitty Kiernan respectively.
+Michael Collins is a biographical period drama starring Liam Neeson as the title character, a leading figure in the struggle for Irish Independence in early 20th-century Ireland.
+Alan Rickman and Julia Roberts star as Éamon de Valera and Kitty Kiernan, respectively.

-The movie was a critical and commercial success and was seen as an important watch for its historical importance, so much so that the Irish Film Censor reduced the rating of the movie from over 15’s to PG to encourage young people to learn about Irish history.
-As expected with any adaption of a real life event, certain details of a film may not be 100% historically accurate, but using real life locations in the movie such as Kilmainham Jail enriches the experience and reminds us of the importance of learning about our past.
+The movie was a critical and commercial success.
+It was seen as an essential watch for its historical importance, so much so that the Irish Film Censor reduced the movie’s rating from over 15 to PG to encourage young people to learn about Irish history.
+As expected with any adaption of a real-life event, specific film details may not be 100% historically accurate, but using real-life locations in the movie, such as Kilmainham Jail, enriches the experience.
+It reminds us of the importance of learning about our past.

-There’s not much else I can say about this movie except that it is well worth a watch, its tense, thrilling, emotional, heartbreaking and a rewarding experience all at once.
+There’s nothing else I can say about this movie except that it is well worth watching.
+It’s tense, thrilling, emotional, heartbreaking, and rewarding.

 17. The Wind That Shakes the Barely (2006)

-When the Peace Treaty is signed the two brothers find themselves on opposite sides of the war and the strength of their familial bond is tested at its limits.
+When the Peace Treaty is signed, the two brothers find themselves on opposite sides of the war, and the strength of their familial bond is tested to its limits.

 18. Black ’47 (2018)

-Black ’47 is a fictional film set during the Great Famine which took place in Ireland from 1845 to 1852.
+Black ’47 is a fictional film set during the Great Famine in Ireland from 1845 to 1852.
 The film explores the devastating reality of living in Ireland at this time, surrounded by unjust death and little to no hope.

-The film extensively uses the Irish language when holding conversations between natives of Ireland which is rare to see represented in cinema.
-While there are a few historical inaccuracies, the film itself successfully portrays the cruel reality of life in Ireland during this time.
+The film extensively uses the Irish language when holding conversations between natives of Ireland, which is rarely seen in cinema.
+While there are a few historical inaccuracies, the film successfully portrays the cruel reality of life in Ireland during this time.

 Irish Biopic Movies